- New research showcases the significance and influence of Tripadvisor’s long-form reviews on travel-planning and the decision-making process

 In celebration of reaching this milestone, Tripadvisor has collected some interesting stats about the content that has been submitted to the platform over the past two decades:

-● The most-prolific Tripadvisor reviewer in Australia: @ET3121, who has posted more than 5,700 reviews since becoming a Tripadvisor member in 2012.
+- The most-prolific Tripadvisor reviewer: @82manuelal from Luxembourg City, who has posted more than 7,000 reviews since becoming a Tripadvisor member in 2015.

 Meh!-mory Lane: Everyone's a Critic